 This paper investigates the code-switching problem between English and Thai languages in large language models (LLMs), especially those encountered the continual pre-training process (CPT) and those initially trained with multilingual data, called multilingual LLMs (MLLMs).
-We change the language in the task instruction, context, and output language of the prompt to examine the effects of the language variation settings on the code-switched language in the responses for different model types.
-Our findings show that mismatches between context and output languages result in significant performance degradation in all the model types and they achieve similar performance for monolingual settings, while MLLMs show improvements on the cross-lingual settings.
-It suggests that given high cost of multilingual training from scratch, we might still need MLLMs for downstream tasks in languages other than English due to their multilingual capability which is better than CPT models and models trained without any multilingual interventions.
+We change the language in several parts of the prompt, namely task instruction, context, and output language to examine the effects of the language variation settings on the code-switched language in the responses for different model types.
+Our findings show that mismatches between context and output language result in significant performance degradation in all the model types and the models 016 achieve similar performance for monolingual settings, while MLLMs show stronger robustness on the cross-lingual settings.
+It suggests that given high cost of multilingual training from scratch, we might still need MLLMs for downstream tasks in languages other that English due to their multilingual capability which is better than CPT models and those trained without any multilingual interventions.

-1 Introduction
+Introduction 1

-A code-switched language has been a topic to discussed and studied in natural language generation for decades.
-It is a situation when a sentence in a model's response contains multiple languages (Poplack, 1980; Khanuja et al., 2020) or models are so confused that they fail to generate a consistent response in a particular language (Marchisio et al., 2024).
-This phenomenon has become ubiquitous since the rise of LLMs (Brown et al., 2020) because most of them are still predominantly English-centric, with limited capabilities when it comes to other languages (Asai et al., 2024; Bang et al., 2023), while a significant number of people across the world use languages that LLMs have difficulty understanding or processing.
+A code-switched language has been a topic discussed and studied in natural language generation for decades.
+It is a situation when a sentence in a model's response contains multiple languages (Poplack, 1980; Khanuja et al., 2020) or language models are so confused that they fail to generate a consistent response in a particular language (Marchisio et al., 2024).
+This phenomenon has become ubiquitous since the rise of LLMs (Brown et al., 2020) because most of them are still predominantly English-centric with limited capabilities when it comes to other languages (Asai et al., 2024; Bang et al., 2023), while a significant number of people across the world use languages that LLMs have difficulty understanding or processing.

 Figure 1: Example of language variation settings.
-The languages in task instruction (pink), context (blue), and output (gray) can be varied from English to Thai, and the whole prompt is fed to an LLM for N times to measure multilingual performance in terms of ROUGE-1 for long-form generation task, and accuracy for short-form generation task, as well as uncertainty, instruction-following hallucination rate (IFHR), and word-level entropy (WLE).
+The languages in task instruction (pink), context (blue), and output (gray) can be varied from English to Thai, and the whole prompt is fed to an LLM for N times to measure multilingual performance in terms of ROUGE-1 for long-form generation task, and accuracy for shortform generation task, as well as uncertainty, instructionfollowing hallucination rate (IFHR), and word-level entropy (WLE).